Premises Liability

 Reach out to us to schedule today!

 You’re not obligated to tell them anything.
-The best thing you can do is to contact a Portland premises liability attorney to have them contact the insurance adjustor on your behalf.
+The best thing you can do is to contact a premises liability attorney in Oregon to have them contact the insurance adjustor on your behalf.
 Essentially, insurance adjustors are looking to save money for their clients.
 Giving them any information about your slip or fall could negatively impact your claim.

 There are a wide variety of injuries that could potentially fall under premises liability.
 However, there are factors that must be considered regardless of the injury: